tsainez/kpop-sentiment-analysis/README.md

 ## Context

-The data seeks to explore the controversy surrounding [Hybe entertainment](https://hybecorp.com/eng/main)'s new girl group [Le Sserafim](https://le-sserafim.com)— a member of which is alleged to have been a bully during her schooling.
+The data seeks to explore the controversy surrounding [Hybe entertainment](https://hybecorp.com/eng/main)'s new girl group [Le Sserafim](https://le-sserafim.com)— a member of which (Kim Garam, 김가람) is alleged to have been a bully during her schooling.

 Hybe is an internationally successful and recongizable entertainment company, known mainly for their most influential boy band [BTS](https://en.wikipedia.org/wiki/BTS), which is the best-selling artist in South Korean history among other accolades.